Regular-singular connections on relative complex schemes: Applications to the calculation of differential Galois groups

-By Tannakian duality \cite[Theorem 1.2.6, p.1109 and 1140]{duong-hai18}, the category $\langle E\rangle_\ot$ is equivalent to $\rep R{\mm{Gal}'(E)}$, where $\mm{Gal}'(E)$ is a group scheme which we call, for the sake of discussion, the {\it full Galois group} of $E$.
-In addition, the inclusion functor $\langle E\rangle_\ot\to\rep R\Ga$ produces a {\it faithfully flat} arrow $\Pi\to\mm{Gal}'(E)$ as assured by \cite[Theorem 4.1.2(i), p.1125]{duong-hai18}.
-(We note in passing that the same construction applies to any finite and free $R$-module affording a representation of a group scheme $G$.)
+For any finite and free $R$-module $E$ affording a representation $\ph:\Ga\to\GL(E)$, let $\langle E\rangle_\ot$ be constructed along the same lines as ($\dagger$), i.e. $\langle E\rangle_\ot$ is the full subcategory of $\rep R\Ga$ of subquotients of objects tensor generated by $E$.
+By Tannakian duality, the category $\langle E\rangle_\ot$ is equivalent to $\rep R{\mm{Gal}'(E)}$, where $\mm{Gal}'(E)$ is a group scheme which we call, for the sake of discussion, the {\it full Galois group} of $E$.
+In addition, the inclusion functor $\langle E\rangle_\ot\to\rep R\Ga$ produces a {\it faithfully flat} arrow as assured by \cite[Theorem 4.1.2(i), p.1125]{duong-hai18}.
+(We note in passing that the same construction applies to any finite and free $R$-module affording a representation of a group scheme.)
+Furthermore, if $u_\ph$ is as in \eqref{27.01.2022--2}, then we have a factorization

+which was called the {\it diptych} in \cite[Definition 4.1]{duong-hai-dos_santos18}.
+This factorization is, in the correct setting, {\it unique} \cite[Lemma 4.4]{duong-hai-dos_santos18} and serves to understand ${\rm Gal}'(E)$ as ``the image'' of $u_\ph$.
+It is by means of the diptych that we shall carry out our computations.